If your recipe calls for an alcoholic beverage, what can you use instead?

 After posting two recipes for Green Peppercorn sauce, I received an email from a gentleman telling me he does not drink any alcohol and would prefer not to use it in any recipe and what he could substitute for red wine.

 That's a great question and one I'm asked a lot.
-The answer really depends on what you are cooking and what type of alcohol the recipe calls for.
-Although I think most of the alcohol is cooked off in the process, I can respect someone's wishes not to handle it at all.
+The answer depends on what you are cooking and the type of alcohol the recipe calls for.
+Although most of the alcohol is cooked off in the process, I can respect someone's wishes not to handle it at all.

 Why cook with an alcoholic beverage in the first place?